Search the Health Library

 These are special tests that the pathologist sometimes uses to help make the diagnosis of ductal carcinoma in-situ.
 Not all cases need these tests.
 Whether your report does or does not mention these tests has no bearing on the accuracy of your diagnosis.

-9. What does it mean if my report on ductal carcinoma in-situ (DCIS) mentions “estrogen receptor (ER)” or “progesterone receptor (PR)”?
+9. What does it mean if my report on ductal carcinoma in-situ (DCIS) mentions “estrogen receptor (ER)”?

-ER and PR are special tests that the pathologist does that are important in predicting response of the DCIS to certain types of therapy.
-Results for ER and PR are reported separately and can be reported in different ways: 1) negative, weakly positive, positive; 2) percent positive; 3) percent positive and whether the staining is weak, moderate, or strong.
+ER is a special test that the pathologist does on the excised DCIS.
+The result is used to determine whether anti-hormonal therapy will be recommended.
+The ER result can be reported in different ways: 1) negative, weakly positive, positive; 2) percent positive; 3) percent positive and whether the staining is weak, moderate, or strong.
 How the results of your tests will affect your therapy is best discussed with your treating physician.

 10. What if my report on ductal carcinoma in-situ (DCIS) mentions “margins” or “ink”?

-When an excisional biopsy (lumpectomy) of DCIS is performed, the pathologist coats the outer aspect of the specimen with ink, sometimes different colored ink.
+When partial mastectomy (lumpectomy)is performed for DCIS, the pathologist coats the outer aspect of the specimen with ink, sometimes different colored ink.
 If DCIS extends to the ink, it indicates that it may not have been completely removed (i.e.it is at the surgical “margin”).
 However, the surgeon may have removed additional tissue at the time of the excisional biopsy to guard against this possibility.
 If the DCIS has not been completely removed, additional treatment (surgery, radiation, or hormone therapy, or a combination of these) is typically used to get rid of the residual DCIS.
 Management of DCIS at a surgical margin is best discussed with your treating physician.

 11. What is the significance of lobular carcinoma in-situ (LCIS) in terms of prognosis and treatment?

 The presence of LCIS increases the risk of subsequently developing carcinoma in both breasts.
 Typically, LCIS found on excision is managed with observation, and in some cases, with hormone therapy.
-In some cases where LCIS is found on needle biopsy, surgical excision may be recommended if the LCIS does not account for the mammographic findings or if the LCIS is pleomorphic or has necrosis (see FAQ 13).
 The appropriate treatment of LCIS found on needle biopsy is an area of uncertainty and is best discussed with your treating physician.

 12. What does it mean if my report mentions “lobular neoplasia”?